microsoft/vscode-wiki/Roadmap.md

 * Investigate integrated history view
 * :runner: Investigate support to better collaborate on pull requests

+### WSL Support

+* [ ] :runner: Improve the WSL support.
+Investigate how we can enable extensions to leverage tools available in WSL.

 ## Node, JavaScript, and TypeScript Development

 We want VS Code to be a great tool for developing modern web applications with JavaScript and TypeScript and we will continue to collaborate deeply with the TypeScript team to deliver the richest code editing, navigation, and understanding experiences for both TypeScript and JavaScript.
 We will continue to make it easy to configure debugging of your Node based applications and include support for both client and server side debugging in the box.